-Q: How does university options help the students prepare for studying abroad?A: Our counselling is very child centric and we believe in personal attention.
+A: Our counselling is very child centric and we believe in personal attention.
 We help the child plan their life rather than just applying to a university.

 A: There are many new countries such as Canada, New Zealand and the European Union such as Germany, Spain and Ireland that are emerging as major study abroad destinations.
 The Indian contingent on German campuses also has grown in 2013/2014; a jump of over 2,000 from the previous year and over the past five years, the number has more than doubled.
 Further, they comprise the second largest section among foreign students on Master's and PhDs in Germany.
 As far as the Indian students are concerned, they look for new frontiers due to easier visa norms such as the Foreign PhD students in New Zealand pay domestic fees and now have the right to work full-time.
 It is likely that a cheaper study option may also drive that decision.
 But the traditional destinations still remain popularâ¦.the United States and UK.
 US states host more than 4.5 million students globally, more than double hosted by the UK, and of these India along with countries like Brazil, Iran and Kuwait together accounting for an additional growth in numbers.

-Q: What are the major study abroad destinations in terms of affordability and getting a job after studies?A: The major study abroad destinations on the basis of affordability are Canada and European countries like France and Germany.
+A: The major study abroad destinations on the basis of affordability are Canada and European countries like France and Germany.
 Singapore and Hong Kong are the hot study abroad destinations in Asia because of the geographical proximity and safety.
 For job opportunities after studies, one of the best countries is the US, especially for the students who do STEM (Science, Technology, Engineering and Mathematics) courses.
 While one in ten management students get a job in the UK, four in every ten engineering students find a job after their program.